 This space features woodstacks created from fallen trees in the garden.
 It has been planted with a mixture of native and exotic species to provide colour and habitat for native birds and pollinators.

-This is an evolving part of the garden, which has been planted with a mix of conifer, protaecea and native species, providing year-round interest with different foliage colours and textures.
+This is an evolving part of the garden which we intend to plant in the future with different conifer species that will provide year round interest with different foliage colours and textures.